Last Updated on January 21, 2023

 Is a pitbull golden retriever mix healthy?

 Because this uncommon breed hasn’t been overbred, they are relatively healthy.
-They have a lifespan of 10-15 years.
+They have a lifespan of 10 to 15 years.

 That doesn’t mean they’re free of any problems, however.
 Watch out for: